naavis/haloray/README.md

 ### Atmosphere settings

-HaloRay implements a realistic blend of Hosek-Wilkie and Preetham sky and sun.
+HaloRay renders a realistic sky and sun disk based on a blend of Hosek-Wilkie and Preetham models.
 The sky model has only a few adjustable parameters:

 - **Atmosphere enabled:** Toggles rendering of the sky and sun
 - **Turbidity:** The amount of aerosols/haze in the atmosphere